n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.facebookgraphapi.md

 * **Graph API Version**: The version of the [Facebook Graph API](https://developers.facebook.com/docs/graph-api/changelog) to be used for this request.
 * **Node**: The node on which to operate, for example `/<page-id>/feed`.
 Read more about it in the [official Facebook Developer documentation](https://developers.facebook.com/docs/graph-api/using-graph-api).
 * **Edge**: Edge of the node on which to operate.
 Edges represent collections of objects which are attached to the node.
-* **Ignore SSL Issues**: Toggle to still download the response even if SSL certificate validation is not possible.
+* **Ignore SSL Issues**: Toggle to still download the response even if SSL certificate validation isn't possible.
 * **Send Binary File**: Available for `POST` operations.
 If enabled binary data is sent as the body.
 Requires setting the following:
     * **Input Binary Field**: Name of the binary property which contains the data for the file to be uploaded.